jmgccp4eva/SimpleWebScraper/README.md

 until all ~137K movies have been read.

 NOTE: This is a simple scraper.
-It will take over 24 hours (probably more than 30 hours) to complete the entire scraping process.
+It will take over 24 hours (it took about 26 hours for me) to complete the entire scraping process.
 I could have had this threaded and would take a significantly shorter amount of time.
 However, then it wouldn't be a "simple"